 Acute lymphoblastic leukemia (ALL) is a malignant disorder of the bone marrow characterized by the proliferation of the lymphoid progenitor cells.

-Acute lymphoblastic leukemia is the commonest form of childhood leukemia.
-It accounts for 80% of pediatric leukemia cases but only 20%...
+ALL is the commonest form of childhood leukemia, accounting for ~80% of pediatric leukemia cases 1.
+In adults, ALL corresponds to ~20%...

 Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of the lung are relatively new classification entities which replace the now-defunct term bronchoalveolar carcinoma (BAC).

 In 2011 the International Association for the Study of Lung Cancer (IASLC) and several...